Going Out in Style

 Going Out in Style is the seventh studio album by the Dropkick Murphys and was released on March 1, 2011.
 It was the band's second studio release on their Born & Bred Records label.
 The album is the band's highest charting to date making its debut at number 6 on the Billboard Hot 200 album charts.
 It was also the first to feature new member Jeff DaRosa.

-Two singles have been released from the album including "Going Out in Style" and "Memorial Day".
-The first single was also made into music videos.
+Three singles have been released from the album including "Going Out in Style", "Memorial Day" and "Sunday Hardcore Matinee".
+All three singles were also made into music videos.

 The album was re-released on March 13, 2012 as the Fenway Park Bonus Edition.
 It includes the full studio album and an 18 song live CD recorded at Fenway Park in Boston, MA while the limited edition vinyl version, Live at Fenway includes two bonus live songs not available on the CD.